-Are you interesting in celebrating your pregnancy and the upcoming birth of your child, but not excited about the traditional baby shower and all it entails?
+Are you interested in celebrating your pregnancy and the upcoming arrival of your child, but want something with a bit more soul?

-A blessing way ceremony might be exactly what you are looking for.
+A blessing way or mother blessing might be exactly what you are looking for.

 “My blessingway was definitely one of the highlights (ok – perhaps it was THE highlight) of my pregnancy.
 I decided to do one because I liked the sound of it on Marie’s website and I felt I could use the encouragement it might provide.
 But I had no idea just how much I needed it until I was sitting there listening to all the people who love me most in my life reading and/or speaking such meaningful and thoughtful blessings into my and my baby’s life… it was just what I needed, especially given how uncomfortable, unattractive and overwhelmed I had come to feel in that last trimester!
 If you have any inclination to do one, then do it – you’ll be emotionally and spiritually rewarded beyond what you can imagine.”
 Cheryl Loeppky

 In holding this type of ceremony, a celebration of life, we can bring richness, intimacy and meaning to one of the most poignant moments in life.
 It is a rare moment, as we do not usually give birth many times, and together we can create a new tradition, one to celebrate your pregnancy and upcoming birthing.
 A blessing way honours this special time in your life and lets you create a memory to be cherished.
-Our ancestors believed in the beauty of pregnancy and honoured the birthing woman and welcomed the new unborn baby in beautiful, heartwarming ceremonies.
-It’s nice to know that you to can chose to have a just such an experience.
+Our ancestors believed in the beauty of pregnancy, honoured the birthing woman and welcomed the new unborn baby in beautiful, heartwarming ceremonies.
+It’s nice to know that you too can choose to have just such an experience.

 Sounds great, but you’re not sure how to get started because your friends & family aren’t familiar with a blessing way?

 As your Blessing Way hostess and guide, I will take care of the details of planning this event you will never forget!
 You deserve it!